Saturday, March 8, 2025

 Ridgid stainless steel shop vac valve draining water.

-Both models have large back wheels, but the stainless has taller front casters giving it more ground clearance.
-This lets the drain plug sit higher allowing for more knuckle clearance when draining or attaching a pump.
+Both models feature large rear wheels, but the stainless steel version has taller front casters, providing greater ground clearance.
+This raises the drain plug higher, allowing more knuckle room when draining or attaching a pump.

 Power